RF555/iBasketCal/README.md

 - Ensure your calendar app supports UTF-8.
 - The ICS file uses proper encoding for Hebrew text.

+**"Scores appear swapped in RTL mode"**
+- This was a known issue with bidirectional text rendering where scores (LTR numbers) appeared reversed in RTL Hebrew context.
+- Fixed by using Unicode LTR marks (`\u200E`) around score displays to ensure correct ordering.

 ## Technical Details

 ### Storage Architecture